usc-sail/IBdiar/README.md

 ### Prerequisites

-Python libraries: numpy, scipy, scikit-learn, librosa, [kaldi_io](https://github.com/vesis84/kaldi-io-for-python) (optional) An installed [Kaldi](https://github.com/kaldi-asr/kaldi) toolkit is highly recommended, but not mandatory
+Python libraries: numpy, scipy, scikit-learn, librosa, [kaldi_io](https://github.com/vesis84/kaldi-io-for-python) (optional)
+An installed [Kaldi](https://github.com/kaldi-asr/kaldi) toolkit is highly recommended, but not mandatory

 ## Getting Started

-For a quick demo, execute `runAMIExample.py` or `runSyntheticExample.py` (without any arguments).
+For a quick demo, execute `runAMIExample.py` or `runSyntheticExample.py` without any arguments.
-The excerpts from AMI Meeting corpus come alognwith manual annotations for speaker turns, labels and vad.
+The excerpts from AMI Meeting corpus come alongwith manual annotations for speaker turns, labels and vad.
 Each audio file contains two speakers.
 The synthetic example provides visualization using a dendrogram.

 For a more comprehensive usage, refer to `infoBottleneck.py`
 ```